CloudLabs-MOC/CloudLabs-SEED/Software-Security/Buffer-Overflow-Attack-Lab-(Server-Version)/Buffer-Overflow-Attack-Lab-(Server Version).md

 ### 4.2 Writing Exploit Code and Launching Attack

 To exploit the buffer-overflow vulnerability in the target program, we need to prepare a payload, and save it inside a file (we will use `badfile` as the file name in this document).
 We will use a Python program to do that.
 We provide a skeleton program called `exploit.py`, which is included in the lab setup file.
 The code is incomplete, and students need to replace some of the essential values in the code.

-Listing 2: The skeleton exploit code (`exploit.py`)
+**Listing 2:** The skeleton exploit code (`exploit.py`)
 ```
 #!/usr/bin/python
 import sys

 # You can copy and paste the shellcode from Task 1
 shellcode = (
-"" # I Need to changeI
+""                     # I Need to change ✰
 ).encode(’latin-1’)

 # Fill the content with NOP’s